marcomq/tauri-plugin-deno/README.md

 _tauri_plugin_functions = [ greetJs.name ] // This will make the function "greetJs" callable from UI
 ```

-- add `"bundle": {"resources": [  "target/deno_dist.js"],` to `tauri.conf.json` so that javascript files are bundled with your application
 - add the plugin in your client-side javascript:
 - add `import { callFunction } from 'tauri-plugin-deno-api'`
 - add `window.document.body.innerText = await callFunction("greetJs", "hello world")` to get the output of the backend javascript function `greetJs` with parameter `hello world`
 - alternatively use `window.document.body.innerText = window.__TAURI__.deno.callFunction("greetJs", ["hello world"])` directly, without import, if you want to use old style javascript

-   - input parameters are not limited to strings, you can also use numbers or arrays.
-The return value currently always needs to be a string
+Input parameters are not limited to strings, you can also use numbers or arrays.
+The return value currently always needs to be a string.

 ## Security considerations